How to run

 Clean up jobs and pods from a cluster run.

-Removes all scenario execution jobs and their associated pods.
-This is useful after running with –detach to clean up resources once jobs have completed.
+Useful after running with –detach to clean up resources once jobs have completed.

-vast execution cluster run-cleanup [OPTIONS]
+vast exec cluster run-cleanup [OPTIONS]

 setup